Windfall Tax Calculator: What You Actually Keep

 Worked example

-A $100,000 year-end bonus on top of $75,000 salary pushes total income to $175,000 (single filer, 2024).
-The incremental federal tax on that bonus is roughly $32,000 at the 32% marginal rate, plus an estimated $4,000 in state taxes.
-Net take-home: approximately $64,000 — not $100,000.
+A $100,000 year-end bonus on top of $75,000 salary pushes total income to $175,000 (single filer, 2026 brackets).
+The bonus does not get taxed at one rate: it fills the rest of the 22% band and then runs into the 24% band, which for 2026 starts at $105,700.
+The incremental federal tax works out to about $23,386, plus an estimated $4,000 in state taxes.
+Net take-home: approximately $72,614 — not $100,000.
 Knowing this before spending prevents a surprise tax bill in April.

 Frequently asked questions